Yarn realisation: Raw material

 In the spinning industry, the cost of raw material is directly influenced by: procurement, methods of mixing, yarn realisation (waste standards), and re-use of waste.
 After picking, the cotton lint in compressed bales is transferred to the yarn spinning mills.

 Cotton lint

-Cotton lint refers to the fibrous coat that covers the cotton seeds.
-Cotton lint is ginned cotton.
+Cotton lint refers to the fibrous coat that covers the cotton seeds that is left as a byproduct when cotton is ginned.
 The lint that is delivered to the spinning mill contains a variety of extraneous materials, including seed pieces, dust, and motes, which are collectively referred to as trash.
 Yarn realisation (YR) is largely influenced by the trash content of cotton, the intended yarn quality, and the type of machinery used.

 Trash percentage

 Trash is non-lint material that is present with cotton lint.
 It is made up of leaf fragments, bark bits, grass, plastic pieces, sand, and dust.
 The level of contamination is determined by cultivation, harvesting, and ginning conditions.